SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_RX8330C.md

 #### HTTP Main Connection

-This driver uses a HTTP connection and requires the following input during element creation:
+This connector uses a HTTP connection and requires the following input during element creation:

 HTTP CONNECTION: